-The instrument is powered by 24 VDC or 110/230 VAC and should not be turned off during weekends and over-night.
+The instrument is powered by 24 VDC and should not be turned off during weekends and over-night.
+The instrument uses the 24VDC power supply in the VIEWPAN module.
 Continuous power supply to electronics and transducers prevents moisture condensation in the units.